 A claim program usually consists of two primary steps for the participant.

-- Complete an online form to report the eligible activity
+- Complete an online form or upload to report the eligible activity

 - Submit a form of back-up as proof of the sale/purchase/activity eligible for the incentive program